iogbole/israelo/_posts/2022-03-06-pm-frameworks.md

 I will `[objective]` as measured by `[key result]`.

-The `Objective` is the goal you want to achieve—increase brand awareness, create the lowest carbon footprint in your industry, that sort of thing.
+The `Objective` is the goal you want to achieve—increase brand awareness and create the lowest carbon footprint in your industry.

 The `Key Result` is the metric by which you’ll measure your progress towards your objective—drive one million web visitors, ensure one-quarter of your product’s material is compostable, etc.

 Further Reading: <a href="https://www.atlassian.com/team-playbook/plays/okrs" target="_blank"> OKRs </a>

 ## 5C Analysis

 5C Analysis is a marketing framework to analyze the environment in which a company operates.
-It can provide insight into the key drivers of success, competitive pricing strategy, as well as the risk exposure to various macro environmental factors.
+It can provide insight into the key drivers of success, competitive pricing strategy, and risk exposure to various macro-environmental factors.
 The 5Cs are:

 - <b>C</b>ompany  - What is the company's sustainable advantage?
 - <b>C</b>ollaborators - This referes to the ecosystem or community that you can build around your product.
 The Kubernetes ecosystem is a typical example.